The 2019 Legislative priorities of the North Clackamas County Chamber of Commerce (NCCC).

-- Transportation funding package (1205, Sunrise Corridor and other regional projects) (supporting maintenance & capital needs in order to improve the reliability of our transportation systems)
+1. Transportation funding package (I205, Sunrise Corridor and other regional projects).
+Supporting maintenance & capital needs in order to improve the reliability of our transportation systems.

-- Support stable funding for law enforcement & emergency services
+9. Stable funding for law enforcement & emergency services.

-- Support the assurance of stable waste water capacity to serve the communities within our region\
+10. The assurance of stable waste water capacity to serve the communities within our region.

 in opposition to:

-- ‘Cap and Trade’ or carbon tax legislation that imposes cost on local employers; “Cleaner Air Oregon” regulation imposes cost on local manufacturers
+2. ‘Cap and Trade’ or carbon tax legislation that imposes cost on local employers and citizens.

-- Increasing damage awards for liability, medical lawsuits
+4. Increasing damage awards for liability, medical lawsuits.

-- Taxes not supported by the business community
+6. Taxes not supported by the business community.